 How to Calculate Macros

 So how are these macros calculated?
-First you need to determine the total calories you need per day.
+First, you need to determine the total calories you need per day.
 You can do that with this calorie calculator.
-Next you need to find the right ration of carbs, fats, and proteins.
-For normal humans this is typically 55% calories from carbs, 25% from protein, and 20% from fats.
+Next, you need to find the right ratio of carbs, fats, and proteins.
+For normal humans, this is typically 55% calories from carbs, 25% from protein, and 20% from fats.

 Macros for weight loss

-For weight gain, the optimal ration is more like 60% carbs, 30% proteins, and 10% fats.
-In short, the most important thing is to simply eat more, but putting on the right kind of weight in muscle, so it’s important to increase protein which is the macro nutrient involved in macros.
+For weight gain, the optimal ratio is more like 60% carbs, 30% proteins, and 10% fats.
+In short, the most important thing is to simply eat more, but putting on the right kind of weight in muscle, so it’s important to increase protein which is the macronutrient involved in macros.

 Calculate my macros

 The proper ratios of macros have been laid out above, but that’s a lot of math for the many of us who are challenged at math.
 Instead, you can simply use the calculator above to do it for you.

 Keep in mind, this is only an estimate based on current science, but everyone is different.
 Listen to the way your body reacts and adjust accordingly.